 Mr. Patenaude helps to develop and implement programs designed to increase the number of people underrepresented in medicine—particularly those in the LGBTQ+ community—through targeted efforts, such as the Liaison Program and Revisit, the recruitment efforts for accepted students.
 He also focuses on community building initiatives and professional development among students, residents, and faculty at NYU Langone.
 His work is focused on increasing diversity and inclusion through mentoring programs, dialogue series, and other programming to enhance ways to thrive as medical students and providers.
 He is passionate about reducing health disparities and inequity within underserved communities.
 Contact him at email@example.com.

-Tiffany E. Cook, Program Coordinator, Training and Professional Development
+Tiffany E. Cook, Program Manager, Training and Professional Development

 Tiffany is an educator and advocate specializing in the development and facilitation of curricula for diversity and inclusion, health equity, and LGBTQ+ health for undergraduate and graduate medical education programming, including the Health Disparities and Gender and Health Selectives, as well as Safe Zone: Med training.
-She works closely with students and faculty on research and quality improvement projects related to LGBTQ+ health and is the Transgender Working Group Chair of the LGBTQ Council.
+She works closely with students and faculty on research and quality improvement projects related to LGBTQ+ health and serves on the LGBTQ Council.
 Contact her at firstname.lastname@example.org.